 If you own a home, you’ve got an asset that can be used to fund your retirement dreams — if you can find a way to access the funds.
 It doesn’t always make sense to sell your home, especially when the housing market is a buyer’s market.
 If you love your home, it will be an important part of your life after you finish working.

-That’s why many soon-to-be retirees consider a sale-leaseback opportunity, like EasyKnock’s Sell & Stay program.
-This program lets homeowners sell their home to a reputable company without having to pack up and leave.
-Instead, the homeowner receives the home value in cash and signs a lease to stay in the home as long as they’d like while paying monthly rent.
+That’s why many soon-to-be retirees consider a sale-leaseback opportunity.
+This program lets homeowners sell their homes to a reputable company without having to pack up and leave.
+Instead, the homeowner converts their equity to cash and signs a lease to stay in the home as long as they’d like while paying monthly rent.

 Create Your Retirement Plan Today

-Whatever method you choose to fund your retirement, experts agree that you should start thinking ahead as soon as possible.
+Whatever method you choose to fund your retirement options, experts agree that you should start thinking ahead as soon as possible.
 Start by talking with a financial professional to see what options are best for you.
 Conduct your own research to make the most informed decision.

 If you’ve waited until the last years of employment or have already retired, you can still create a plan to build on your existing assets.
 Start by creating a realistic budget for your household so you can reduce your debt and expenses.
 Brainstorm to see if there are investment or passive income opportunities that can allow you to continue earning money without working.

-Homeowners should also learn more about the sale-leaseback options that are available to access the value of their home, especially when housing prices remain high throughout many markets in America.
-To learn more about the EasyKnock Sell & Stay program, call or email to schedule a talk with an expert today.
+Homeowners should also learn more about the sale-leaseback options that are available to convert the value of their home, especially when housing prices remain high throughout many markets in America.